jqvonlengerke/NCTT/README.md

 Last Updated: 4/25/2020, version 1.0

 PURPOSE : Store links to your faveorite applications, so when you go to a new computer, you can install them with a click of a button, instead of needing to spend hours manually doing it.
+You only need to spend the hours once ;)

 TUTORIAL: https://www.youtube.com/watch?v=MfrApWZ5sSo&feature=youtu.be
 (This tutorial will automatically run when first running the app)